For help, contact Call Division of Water at 907-465-5180 or email DEC.Water.OPAHelp@alaska.gov.

 Who do I contact if I forget my password or username?

-What if I fill out the wrong application?
+What if I fill out the wrong submittal?

-Please email DEC.Water.OPAHelp@alaska.gov or call John Randolph at 907-465-5307 with the tracking number and your userID so that it can be taken off from your list of applications or questionnaires.^ To Top
+Please email DEC.Water.OPAHelp@alaska.gov with the OASys tracking number and your userID so that it can be voided in the system (not deleted).
+This will remove it from your list of submittals displayed in OASys.^ To Top

 Can I renew a permit through OASys?